microsoft/BotBuilder-Samples/samples/javascript_nodejs/06.using-cards/README.md

 ## Rich Cards

+Most channels support rich content.
+In this sample we explore the different types of rich cards your bot may use.
 A key to good bot design is to send interactive media, such as Rich Cards.
 There are several different types of Rich Cards, which are as follows:

 - Animation Card
 - Audio Card